I’ve got a bachelor’s degree in advanced math, and a 12-year-old daughter who hates anything to do with the subject.

 Many thanks to Unschool RULES reader Vanessa Pruitt, who suggested Hi Ho Cherry-O as a great game for younger children!
 Would you believe I had never played that one – but I have heard it is great and am very pleased to add it to our list!

 My daughter happens to love video games, especially those where you take care of virtual pets and earn money that you then use to buy more virtual pets.
 Some of her favorites are the Nintendogs series, the Pet Vet series and the Horsez (or Catz or Dogz) series.
 I am actually amazed sometimes how much she has learned about money management and even basic addition and subtraction through these games, as well as some basic and sometimes more advanced animal science!

 If you’ve got a Wii, you wouldn’t believe what you can learn about physics and angles by playing Wii Sports.
 Our whole family has a good time, gets a little bit of exercise and, yes, has actually learned something from it.

-One last addition, which we purchased just recently and which has turned into almost a “game” for Sarah, is the TI-34 Multiview Calculator.
+One last addition, which we purchased just recently and which has turned into almost a “game” for Ashar, is the TI-34 Multiview Calculator.

 The cool thing with this is that it displays fractions that look like fractions – one number atop the other – and does all the “scientific” stuff you will likely ever need.